-Luzula parviflora is a short-lived perennial, adapted to shaded, acidic, forest environments.
+Luzula parviflora is a short-lived perennial adapted to shaded and acidic forest environments.
 It appears that the flowers are wind-pollinated, and the seeds are gravity and/or insect dispersed.
 It produces horizontal off-shoots in the duff layer, however, normally only one is produced each year, so the plant does not form dense clumps of stems.
 These off-shoots typically produce sterile rosettes the first year, which may produce flowering culms in subsequent years.
-Often, these basal rosettes outnumber the flowering plants – often by a large margin.
+Often these basal rosettes outnumber the flowering plants, frequently by a large margin.
 The leaves of the basal rosettes resemble those of the flowering culms and can be easily recognized.

 Conservation / Management